 In order to get around this, we can use the Static Sprite Batcher.
 This will let you batch a large number of sprites, which are currently limited to one Sprite Collection, into one large mesh.
 Physics colliders will automatically be baked down as well.

-Create a Static Sprite Batcher by clicking "Create > tk2d >Static Sprite Batcher" in the Hierarchy Window.
+Create a Static Sprite Batcher by clicking "Create > tk2d >Static Sprite Batcher" (You will find this under the 2D Object submenu in Unity 4.6 and higher) in the Hierarchy Window.

 Drag the background sprites into the Static Sprite Batcher